jeffreysorgen/golf-club-sensors/activity.md

 Interesting: There are two GATT units, 0x2743 and 0x2744, which are _angular velocity (radian per second)_ and _angular acceleration (radian per second squared)_, respectively.
 Don't know whether I'd be able to use this.
 It's related to centripetal force.

 #
+# and DELETE THIS NEXT also
+## maybe combine into little notes section?
 ##### (See also: [New notes for modding the file](#new-notes-for-modding-the-file))

 # Modifying the file: